 For example, let's assume a property owner has the most convenient access point to a public hiking trail.
 Wanting to be a good neighbor, they institute a permissive easement simply by posting a sign granting access but stating that it is a private road.
 That way, passersby tread lightly knowing it's private property.
 But if it becomes a problem -- perhaps people start drinking on the road after hours, making excessive noise and leaving behind beer cans -- the property owner is completely within their rights to revoke this permissive easement.

 There are situations where the only way to access a piece of property is to trespass on your neighbor's property, even if just a little bit.
 But property laws being as they are, sometimes it makes sense to get formal legal permission in the form of an easement.
-Get a free legal evaluation by a real estate attorney to learn more.
+A local real estate attorney can help you make the right decisions.